 This potato has white skin with light-green or yellow flesh.
 It has an unattractive gnarly shape and gives low yields, so farmers often avoid growing Hayman sweet potatoes.

-However, this potato has an enchanting sweetness, just like honey when you bake it.
-As a result, Eastern Shore epicures sought this unique potato at an attractive price.
+However, this potato has an enchanting sweetness, just like honey when you bake it, especially when you’ve learned the right duration to bake sweet potatoes at 400 degrees F. As a result, this unique potato is always sought-after by Eastern Shore epicures.

 5. Yamaimo Sweet Potatoes